 Generate first drafts of technical volumes, past performance narratives, management approaches, and staffing plans.
 Process proposal content that references controlled programs without transmitting it to cloud services.

 Draft technical documentation, engineering reports, test procedures, and program status updates.
-Llama 3.1 70B handles structured technical prose.
-DeepSeek V4-Flash handles complex analytical tasks and multi-document synthesis.
+The system handles structured technical prose and the deeper analytical passes: multi-document synthesis and cross-referencing across a program's record.
+All of it on hardware you control.

 Analyze FAR/DFARS clauses, compare contract modifications, review compliance requirements, and identify obligations across multiple contract vehicles.
 Process contract language locally without exposing program details.